Storyline Genealogy Research Collection

 A Note on the Research

 All research presented here follows the Genealogical Proof Standard as defined by the Board for Certification of Genealogists.
 Case studies distinguish between documented facts and reasoned interpretations.
-Where evidence is circumstantial or pending verification — as in the Franklin-Guilbault connection, which awaits confirmation in Admiralty records at the UK National Archives — this is explicitly noted.
+Where evidence is circumstantial or pending verification โ€” as in the Franklin-Guilbault connection, which awaits confirmation in Admiralty records at the UK National Archives โ€” this is explicitly noted.

-The Paul Guilbault biography in preparation addresses a research question at the heart of fur trade genealogy: what do you do when a man appears in the account books but nowhere else in the records suggests he ever left his parish?
-The NWC ledgers are the entire case.
-That situation — far from unusual — is worth documenting in detail.
+The Paul Guilbault documentary biography and case study (The Invisible Voyageur) are complete and live.
+Both address a research question at the heart of fur trade genealogy: what do you do when a man appears in the account books but nowhere else in the records suggests he ever left his parish?
+The NWC ledgers are the entire case โ€” and that situation, far from unusual, is documented in full.